modulargaming/modulargaming/README.md

 Open `.htaccess` and make the following changes:

-* Set the correct RewriteBase path
+* Set the correct RewriteBase

 ### Step 5: Permissions